softwareunderground/awesome-open-geoscience/maintainerRole.md

 in projects, additional documentation that helps users, etc. All good things.

 Rarely, a contribution will not be merged due to sustained shortcomings.
 This is okay too.
-Maintaining the minimum bar helps both the consumers of the list and the contributions to the list.
+Maintaining the minimum bar helps ensure the consumers of the list find value in it and some of them eventually add their own contributions.

 ## Tasks